-No entry / exit point for a case
+No distinguished entry / exit point

-no entry: when should the case start?

-no exit: when should the case end?

-ruled out in workflow nets
+no entry: when should the case start? no exit: when should the case end? ruled out by definition of workflow nets

 Structural analysis

+Multiple entry / exit points

+multiple entries: when should the case start?

+multiple exit: when should the case end?

+ruled out by definition of workflow nets

 Tasks t without incoming and/or outgoing arcs

-no input: when should t be carried out?
+no input: when should t be carried out? no output: t does not contribute to case completion ruled out by definition of workflow nets

+Structural analysis

+Wrong decorations of transitions

-no output: t does not contribute to case completion ruled out in workflow nets split with only one outgoing arc join with only one incoming arc left to designer responsibility
+split with only one outgoing arc